Roe Gate

-This was part of a route across the Loxley Valley as well as a route giving access to the water powered industry on the River Loxley.
+This was part of a route across the Loxley Valley as well as giving access to the water powered industry on the River Loxley.
 It is now a public footpath from Dungworth Green to a bridge over the River Loxley (marked as a ford before Damflask Reservoir was built) and then up Stacey Bank to end on the Loxley Road by the Nags Head.
+There are signs that the route continued straight up the hill with a distinctive possible holloway and this is probable as a packhorse route to Holdworth and beyond.

 The images below show long lived and large oak and holly trees that